cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/discovery.md

 trans_url: "/decouverte/"
 ---

-# Who the users are and what do they need?
+# Who the users are and what they need

 In Discovery, the main goal is understanding who might need to use this service.
 One-on-one conversations with potential users are at the centre of this.